LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 #### Average Output

-The average outputs appears to start at a larger value for both left and right.
+The average outputs appear to start at a larger value for both left and right.

 The signal values are pretty similar for each side as each point in time but the right side appears to be slightly more.